atlanmod/csy-traceability/bxtext/README.md

 advantage of using an Xtext grammar is the ability to construct a graph of a whole B project (with proper scoping of variables).

-To build, just load all the projects of this folder inside Eclipse.
-If you change the `B.xtext` grammar, you will need to regenerate the Xtext artifacts (right-click the grammar in the Eclipse explorer ▶ Run As ▶ Generate Xtext Artifacts).
+To build, load all the projects of this folder inside Eclipse and generate the Xtext artifacts (right-click the grammar in the Eclipse explorer ▶ Run As ▶ Generate Xtext Artifacts).
+Everytime you change the `B.xtext` grammar, you will need to regenerate the Xtext artifacts.

 To use, simply run a guest Eclipse application having with all the plugins of the workspace loaded.
 Now you should be able to load B files (`.mch`, `.imp`)